There are five distinct advantages a well-planned two-way radio system has over a cell phone in an emergency.

 Man down alerts some two-way radios have this feature built-in or in some instances, you can have an optional board installed into your radio.
 How this can work is when the two-way radio goes horizontal for a predetermined amount of time, say 120 seconds, the emergency alert on the radio will activate and radio users listening to the channel will hear the alarm.
 This feature is handy when workers are going into a dangerous situation, working in a hazardous environment, or the health of a worker may be in question.

 Lone Worker is another great emergency feature that is standard in many mid to high tier two- way radios.
 Here is how it can work.
 The radio user is going into a part of the facility alone; they then press a button on their radio to activate the lone worker feature.
+If the user that activated the lone worker feature doesn’t press the push to talk button on their radio within a predetermined time range, the emergency alert will enable.
+This feature can bring peace of mind to a worker in a large facility.

 Flexibility means safety